 In this paper, we derive deterministic master equations for the average temporal evolution of a quantum system under classical continuous-time Markovian noise.
-In the case of a qubit under RTN, our equations reduce to two coupled onequbit master equations.
-This formulation allows for great speed-up in dynamical decoupling as well as direct pulse optimization schemes for high-fidelity quantum gates compared with averaging over many noise realizations as was done in Ref.
+In the case of a pared with averaging over many noise realizations as was done in Ref.
 [11].
 Since the master equations are not stochastic, they are also well suited for algebraic manipulations.
 For quantum noise, we study the dynamics of a system coupled to a macroscopic quantum environment within the standard Born approximation.
-In addition, we present another set of master equations for a system under noise due to coupling to an impurity which is furthermore coupled to a Markovian environment.
+In addition, we present another set of master equations for a system under noise due to other set of master equations for a system under noise due to coupling to an impurity which is furthermore coupled to a Markovian environment.
 The latter case has been extensively studied, for example, in Refs.
 [12-14] for suppression of random telegraph and 1/f noise in solid state qubits.
 Even though the obtained master equations for quantum noise are already known, we demonstrate an interesting connection between the different approaches-the master equations for classical noise are equivalent to those obtained in the case of quantum noise for certain couplings of the system to the environment.
 This result shows how classical noise can arise from coupling to a quantum bath, and that in some cases classical noise can accurately model quantum noise.
 We stress that our master equations yield the complete dynamics of the quantum system under noise in the Born approximation, not only for example damping rates studied in Ref.
 [15].